Peter F. Stevens

 Peter Francis Stevens (born 1944) is a British botanist.
 He is a researcher at the Missouri Botanical Garden and a professor of biology of the University of Missouri–St. Louis.
 He is a member of the Angiosperm Phylogeny Group which created the APG, APG II, APG III, and APG IV systems.

 He maintains a web site, APweb, hosted by the Missouri Botanical Garden, which has been regularly updated since 2001, and is a useful source for the latest research in angiosperm phylogeny which follows the APG approach.

-The standard author abbreviation P.F.Stevens is used to indicate P. F. Stevens as the author when citing a botanical name.
+The standard author abbreviation P.F.Stevens is used to indicate this person as the author when citing a botanical name.
 He has named dozens of species, mostly in the families Clusiaceae and Ericaceae, and he also described the genus Romnalda (Asparagaceae).